ooni/2023-05-richer-input/DESIGN.md

 previous section).
 Therefore, older OONI Probes could use "telegram," and newer ones would instead use "telegram@v1".

+**TODO(bassosimone)**: serving a mixture of versions to probe means sending a much larger check-in v2 response, which is bad because it requires using more bandwidth.
+To reduce the overhead and because we control both the probes and the backend, it would be better to have a few more `if`s in the backend.
+We can get away with the probe version and a version for the whole JSON script.

 ## Forward compatibility: OONI Run v2

 The check-in v2 API will serve additional nettests to run that measure